SharonStrats/-100DaysOfLearning/log.md

 ## 100 Days Of Learning - Log
 For 100 days I'm going to commit do listening to learning material for 2 hours each day, while doing the Stationary Bike.

+### Day 7: July 5, 2017 Monday

+**Today's Progress**: Spent at least a couple hours working on AWS SysOps certification.
+Listening to videos about VPC and then beginning to read the security WhitePaper.
+After that I realised I have to do some actual coding.
+I worked for a couple hours and mananged to get the google geocode working and the city displaying on my screen.

+**Thoughts**: Still having two issues.
+I just happened to see where my city was and was able to grab it that way.
+I need to search for political, locality..  and then pick those array items.
+I also ran into a problem with CORS.
+I still don't think I fully understand how to get around this.
+I need to research further.
+And still need to get quotes working.

+**Hours 4.0**

+### Day 6: July 4, 2017 Monday

+**Today's Progress**: Didn't have as much time today because of Alexia's movie day.
+Did manage to get to the FreeCodeCamp meetup finally.
+It was great!
+I worked on getting the weather and the quotes from Intermediate Projects.
+I got closer with both.
+Was able to display the weather.
+Still having trouble with CORS on the quotes and also "key" issue with google for reverse geocodes.

+**Thoughts:** So happy I went to the meetup.
+Been trying to get there.
+Almost didn't go again as well, but at the end made it happen.

+**Hours 2.0**

 ### Day 5: July 3, 2017 Monday

 **Today's Progress**: Listened to AWS SysOps Lectures on Route53 for an hour while doing the stationary bike.
 Then started on FCC Speedrun adding local weather to my personal website.
 I was able to get the latitude and longitude and also the weather using Dark Sky API.
 I wanted to show the city name, however, and I had some issues.
 Many I resolved like I realised I needed an API_KEY and a few other things.
 It ended without the API_KEY working for some reason.
 I will look again tomorrow.
 I also had an idea about YFI website.
 Currently the .css file isn't being used when it is deployed to AWS ElasticBeanstalk.
 I had another idea of putting it in the head under <style> and seeing if this resolves the issue (although not ideal).
 I have a question on the forum that no one has answered in 5 days.